-We are pleased to inform you that on June 15, 2010, the board of directors of Vishay Intertechnology, Inc. approved the spin-off of Vishay Precision Group, Inc., our wholly-owned subsidiary that operates our precision measurement and foil resistor businesses.
+We are pleased to inform you that on [approval date], the board of directors of Vishay Intertechnology, Inc. approved the spin-off of Vishay Precision Group, Inc., our wholly-owned subsidiary that operates our precision measurement and foil resistor businesses.

 The spin-off will separate the ownership and management of our business and that of Vishay Precision Group, which we think will better enable both companies to focus on their core businesses.
-Vishay Intertechnology is expected to be a more competitive, pureplay discrete electronic components company.
+Vishay Intertechnology is expected to be a more competitive, pure-play discrete electronic components company.

-We will effect the spin-off by way of a pro rata stock dividend to our stockholders as of June 25, 2010.
-Each holder of Vishay Intertechnology common stock will receive 1 share of common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock will receive 1 share of Class B common stock of Vishay Precision Group for each 14 shares of Vishay Intertechnology Class B common stock held.
+We will effect the spin-off by way of a pro rata stock dividend to our stockholders as of [record date].
+Each holder of a share of Vishay Intertechnology common stock will receive 0.07143 shares of common stock of Vishay Precision Group for each share of Vishay Intertechnology Class B common stock will receive 0.07143 shares of Class B common stock will receive 0.07143 shares of Class B common stock of Vishay Precision Group for each share of Vishay Intertechnology Class B common stock held.
 The dividend will represent 100% of the equity of Vishay Precision Group outstanding at the time of the spin-off.
-We expect to distribute shares of Vishay Precision Group on or about July 6, 2010.
+We expect to distribute shares of Vishay Precision Group on or about [spin-off date].
 Cash will be paid in lieu of fractional shares.

 Stockholder approval for the spin-off is not required, and you are not required to take any action to participate in the spin-off.
 You do not need to pay any consideration or surrender or exchange your shares of Vishay Intertechnology common stock.
 Holders who sell their shares of Vishay Intertechnology common stock in the "regular way" after the record date but prior to the distribution date will not receive shares of Vishay Precision Group.
-Following the spin-off, Vishay Intertechnology common stock will continue to trade on the New York Stock Exchange under the symbol "VSH," and we expect that Vishay Precision Group common stock will trade on the New York Stock Exchange under the symbol "VPG."
-The shares of Vishay Precision Group common stock will be issued by book-entry with our transfer agent, which means that no physical certificates will be issued.
+Following the spin-off, Vishay Intertechnology common stock will continue to trade on the New York Stock Exchange under the symbol "VSH," and we expect that Vishay Precision Group common stock will trade on the New York Stock Exchange under the symbol "Vishay Precision Group common stock will be issued by book-entry with our transfer agent, which means that no physical certificates will be issued.
 Physical certificates will be issued only to holders of Vishay Precision Group Class B common stock.

 We intend for the spin-off to be tax-free for stockholders for U.S. federal income tax purposes.
-To that end, based on representations made by Vishay Intertechnology, we have obtained a favorable ruling regarding the spin-off from the U.S. Internal Revenue Service.
+To that end, based on representations made by Vishay Intertechnology, we [expect to obtain] a favorable ruling regarding the spin-off from the U.S. Internal Revenue Service.